Haschtl/ModernWebsocketClient/README.md

 - This is a simple WebsocketClient-Application with Input-Completition and some small nice features.
 You can use SecureWebsockets (SSL) or normal Websockets.
 - Currently, you can only connect to one server at a time.

+## Example Ionic4 React project
+This app can be seen as an Ionic4 React example, that can be deployed on all available platforms with the following features:
+- Automatic language detection (with custom translation files)
+- Using storage
+- Using Websocket connections

+I provide platform-specific instructions in this readme below.

 ## Installation

 - Download the latest version for your system in the [Release-Section](https://github.com/Haschtl/ModernWebsocketClient/releases)